In the interior of a solid ball of matter with uniform density, the Newtonian gravitational potential takes the simple form:

 where Δ = √[(a2 + u)(b2 + u)(c2 + u)]

-To compute the potential at a vertex of the ellipsoid, such as the point (0, 0, a), we shift the apex of the cones that sweep out the volume of the ellipsoid from the centre to the vertex, and the height of the cones, ha(s), satisfies a different equation:
+To compute the potential at a vertex of the ellipsoid, such as the point (a, 0, 0), we shift the apex of the cones that sweep out the volume of the ellipsoid from the centre to the vertex, and the height of the cones, ha(s), satisfies a different equation:

 ha(s) = (2 sx / a) / (sx2/a2 + sy2/b2 + sz2/c2)